CUCyber/presentations/networking/bettercap.md

 ## What is Bettercap?

-BetterCAP is a powerful, flexible and portable tool
+Bettercap is a powerful, flexible and portable tool

 * perform various types of MITM attacks against a network